luma-lapinamk/miika-math/_sources/notebooks/combinatorics.md

 :class: tip, dropdown
 You have forgotten your three digit password but you know that the digits of the password are capital letters and at most (no more than) one of them is a vowel.

-The numbers of Finnish vowels is 8 (A-E-I-O-U-Y-Ä-Ö-Å) and the number of nouns is 20.
+The numbers of Finnish vowels is 8 (A-E-I-O-U-Y-Ä-Ö-Å) and the number of consonants is 20.

 a) How many different **cases** are there when taking into consideration that at most one of the digits is a vowel?